Victor Udoh: Southampton

 On 3 February 2025, Udoh joined Premier League side Southampton on a three-and-a-half-year contract, initially joining the Under-21s squad.
 On 9 September, he left the club by mutual consent to facilitate a move into regular senior football.

-SK Dynamo České Budějovice
+Dynamo České Budějovice

 On 23 October 2025, Udoh joined Czech National Football League side Dynamo České Budějovice on a three-year contract.

-Personal life
+Personal life and death

 Udoh grew up in Madalla in the Federal Capital Territory.
-He returns there to distribute food and drink.
+He returned there to distribute food and drink.

+Udoh was found dead on 25 May 2026, at the age of 21, in the Nigerian capital Abuja.
+His death was announced the following day.